loyada/typedpy/docs/fields.rst

             table = TableName()

-| From version 0.51, if you use Python 3.7+, you can also use type hints to let TypedPy know that this is a Field factory.
+| From version 0.51, if you use Python 3.7+, you can also use type hints to let Typedpy know that this is a Field factory.
 In this case, Typedpy will automatically inspect it, so you don't need to call the function explicitly in the class definition.
 | For example: